 To satisfy the ELWR, all students must take the AWPE (or, for international students, the ELPE) to enroll in any UCSB writing course unless you received/completed:

-- A score of 680 or higher on the SAT Reasoning Test (writing section) or a score of 30 or higher on the ACT English Language Arts.
+- A score of 680 or higher on the SAT Reasoning Test (writing section, taken prior to March 2016) or a score of 30 or higher on the ACT English Language Arts.

 - A 3, 4 or 5 on the Advanced Placement Examination in English.

 - A score of 5 or above on an International Baccalaureate Higher Level English A: Literature exam.

 - A score of 6 or above on an International Baccalaureate Standard Level English A: Literature exam.

 - A score of 5 or above on an International Baccalaureate Higher Level English A: Language and Literature exam.

 - A score of 6 or above on an International Baccalaureate Standard Level English A: Language and Literature exam.